Univision appeals to regulator after Verizon pulls the plug

 “You have entered a period where video subscribers to the bundle are falling and bundles are getting smaller and advertising is under pressure,” said Rich Greenfield, an industry analyst with BTIG.

-Reporting By Jessica Toonkel; Additional reporting by David Shephardson in Washington DC, Editing by Rosalba O'Brien and Cynthia Osterman
+With the strain on the business model, it was easy to see how renewals were becoming more contentious, he added.
+(Reporting By Jessica Toonkel; Additional reporting by David Shephardson in Washington DC, Editing by Rosalba O‘Brien)